By Nature Organics canned dog food receives the Advisor’s top rating of 5 stars.

 That’s because organic ingredients must comply with notably more stringent government standards — standards which significantly restrict the use of any synthetic pesticides, herbicides, insecticides, hormones or antibiotics.

-By Nature Organics is a meat-based canned dog food using a moderate amount of chicken or turkey as its main sources of animal protein, thus earning the brand 4 stars.
+By Nature Organics is a meat-based canned dog food using a significant amount of organic chicken as its main source of animal protein, thus earning the brand 5 stars.